dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

 <img class="cover-image" src="../../.assets/books-inventory/testcontainers-postgresql.png"/>

-# Get Ready for Testcontainers: Taking Minimal Web API Testing to the Next Level 🚢
+# get ready for Testcontainers: Taking minimal web API testing to the next level

 In the [first article] of this series, we explored **how to test minimal web APIs in ASP.NET** using an in-memory dictionary.
 But now, it's time to level up!